ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 <a id="2"></a>
 ## SSMS Shortcuts
-All 957 shortcuts you can find [here](https://github.com/ktaranov/sqlserver-kit/blob/master/SSMS/SSMS_Shortcuts.md)
+All shortcuts you can find [here](https://github.com/ktaranov/sqlserver-kit/blob/master/SSMS/SSMS_Shortcuts.md) Known problem for SSMS 2012 and 2014: [CTRL+R does not hide the Query Result window in SSMS]

 Most useful are: